 August is the month when Alabama soybean producers typically make the most foliar applications of insecticides to soybeans.
 The primary targets of these applications are stink bugs (SB’s) and caterpillars. […]

-Crop Progress and Condition for the Week Ending June 10, 2018.
+Crop Progress and Condition for the Week Ending August 5, 2018.
 County Comments Tim Malone, Marion County Still hot and dry.
 Double crop beans are hurting bad in this heat […]